lukecarr/c9h/README.md

 ![Snyk Vulnerabilities for npm package](https://img.shields.io/snyk/vulnerabilities/npm/c9h)
 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/c9h)

-> `cottonmouth` is a zero-config config for Node.js with support for JSON, JSON5, INI, YAML, TOML, and env vars!

 * 📁 **One library, many formats.** JSON, JSON5, INI, YAML, and TOML are all supported out-of-the-box as file formats!
 * 💻 **Environment variables.** Handle environment variables as a source of configuration with no effort!
 * 💯 **Zero configuration.** `cottonmouth` works out-of-the-box using sensible defaults with no configuration required!